crate/crate-tutorials/docs/downscaling/README.rst

         - 127.0.0.1:4301
         - 127.0.0.1:4302

-    - You may use this `log4j2.properties` setup:
+    - And for convenience, you may use this *log4j2.properties* setup, save it to a file alongside each *crate.yml*.:

       ::